Tyler Gilbert: Professional career

-Drafts and minor leagues
+Draft and minor leagues

 The Philadelphia Phillies selected Gilbert in the sixth round, with the 174th overall selection, of the 2015 Major League Baseball draft.
-He signed with the Phillies, who assigned him to the Williamsport Crosscutters of the Class A-Short Season New York-Penn League in 2015.
+He signed with the Phillies, who assigned him to the Williamsport Crosscutters of the Low-A New York-Penn League in 2015.
 Gilbert had a 4–3 win–loss record and a 2.79 ERA with Williamsport.
-He pitched for the Lakewood BlueClaws of the Class A South Atlantic League in 2016, and finished the season with a 7–9 win–loss record and a 3.98 ERA.
-In 2017, Gilbert pitched for the Clearwater Threshers of the Class A-Advanced Florida State League, and he pitched to a 2.95 ERA.
+He pitched for the Lakewood BlueClaws of the Single-A South Atlantic League in 2016, and finished the season with a 7–9 win–loss record and a 3.98 ERA.
+In 2017, Gilbert pitched for the Clearwater Threshers of the High-A Florida State League, and he was 1–6 and pitched to a 2.95 ERA.

-Gilbert began the 2018 season with the Reading Fightin Phils of the Class AA Eastern League.
+Gilbert began the 2018 season with the Reading Fightin Phils of the Double-A Eastern League.
 He had played as a starting pitcher until his promotion to Reading, when he became a relief pitcher.
 With Reading in 2018, Gilbert pitched to a 2.86 ERA.
-He received a midseason promotion to the Lehigh Valley IronPigs of the Class AAA International League.
-After the 2018 season, Gilbert pitched for the Tigres del Licey of the Dominican Professional Baseball League.
-Gilbert returned to Lehigh Valley in 2019, and pitched to a 2.83 ERA during the 2019 season.
+He received a midseason promotion to the Lehigh Valley IronPigs of the Triple-A International League, with whom he had a 3.63 ERA.
+After the 2018 season, Gilbert pitched for the Tigres del Licey of the Dominican Professional Baseball League, with whom he had a 3.68 ERA.
+Gilbert returned to Lehigh Valley in 2019, and pitched to a 2–4 record with a 2.83 ERA during the 2019 season.

 On February 5, 2020, the Phillies traded Gilbert to the Los Angeles Dodgers for Kyle Garlick.
 He played for the Dodgers during spring training in 2020 before the cancellation of the 2020 minor league season due to the COVID-19 pandemic.